But if you want an EFFECTIVE upper body workout that hits EVERY arm muscle, I highly recommend this 30-minute arm workout with weights.

 Targets: Upper and mid-back muscles — latissimus dorsi (middle back), rhomboids (upper back between shoulder blades), trapezius (neck, shoulders, and upper back muscles).

-How to do a Dumbbell Back Fly + Back Row:
+How To Do A Dumbbell Back Fly And Back Row

-Stand with your feet slightly wider than shoulder width apart, knees slightly bent.
+Stand with your feet slightly wider than shoulder-width distance apart, knees slightly bent.
 Hinge forward at the hips until your body forms a straight line, neck in line with your spine, flat back, and belly button pulled back towards your spine.

 Grip a set of dumbbells, palms facing in towards each other.

 Perform a back fly by opening your arms, raising the dumbbells until they come in line with your shoulders as you squeeze shoulder blades together.

 Control the dumbbells back down.
 Return to the starting position, trying not to let the dumbbells touch at the bottom.

 Then, perform a back row.
 Pull the weights back towards your hips as you squeeze your shoulder blades together; elbows meet rib cage.

 Control the dumbbells back down to the starting position.